..

 Five memorable tours and one of the club's main claims to fame have resulted from our connections with Brazil.
 The claim to fame is obviously that SC Corinthians Paulista, the twice World Club Champions, take their name from us as a result of the 1910 visit, and the strong connection that continues between the clubs can be verified by many of our members who have been fortunate enough to visit Brazil since then.
 The connection started in 1910 when the Corinthians took a strong side to Brazil leaving Southampton on 5th August.
 They reached Rio on the 22nd August and played their first game two days later against Fluminense.
 The score ended up 10-1 with Vidal scoring four, Day three, Brisley two and Thew getting the other.
 The next game was against a Rio XI and saw Corinthians score eight to their opponents' one.
 Coleby hit six goals in this match.
 Interestingly the next day a Cricket match was played against an English Cricket Club and ended in a draw.
 The final match in Rio was against a picked Brazilian National team and saw a much tougher game end in a 5-2 win for Corinth.

 The club then moved to Sao Paulo at the invitation of former Corinthian Charles Miller and although the conditions were not as good, mainly due to the small pitches, the Corinthians won all three games.
 The closest was against Associação Atlética das Palmeiras (no relation to the current Palmeiras) and ended 2-0.
-Paulistano were beaten 5-0 and Sao Paulo AC were beaten 8-2.
+In the next game, Paulistano were beaten 5-0 and Sao Paulo Athletic Club (SPAC) were beaten 8-2.
 Miller, the man credited with introducing the game of football to Brazil, scored one of the SPAC goals that day.
 In attendance at the match against Associação Atlética were five local railway workers, Joaquin Ambrose, Anthony Pereira, Rafael Perrone, Anselmo Coreia and Carlos Silva who were so impressed by the elegant play of the Corinthians that they immediately decided to form their own club in homage to the English club.
 Thus, the very next day, September 1st 1910, Sport Club Corinthians Paulista was born.

 Tour Members: M.Morgan-Owen, S.H.
 Day, W.U.
 Timmis, R.L.L.
 Braddell, V.G.Thew, R.Rogers, C.C.Page, F.N.
 Tuff, J.C.D.
 Tetley, I.E. Snell, C.E.
 Brisley, A.T.
 Coleby, L.A.
 Vidal, H.C.
 Howell-Jones, A.H.G.
 Kerry